 Online Master’s in Communication Programs for Residents of Oklahoma

-At present, there is only one school in the state of Oklahoma that offers an online master’s in communication program.
 The University of Oklahoma offers an online Master of Arts in Strategic Communication and Digital Strategy.
 This program blends asynchronous instruction with live online classes, and covers essential topics in marketing and media analytics, digital audience behavior, social media marketing, crisis communication, communication leadership and management, digital strategic communication, cross-cultural communication, strategic communication ethics, and brand strategy.
 In addition, this program’s curriculum includes content that prepares students to sit for several certification exams, including those for Google Analytics, HubSpot Academy, Facebook, and Hootsuite Academy.
 Courses span eight to 16 weeks in duration, and students can complete the program in as few as 20 months of study.

-In addition to The University of Oklahoma’s online program, residents of this state still have the option of applying to out-of-state schools that offer online degree programs.
+In addition to The University of Oklahoma’s online program, students also have the option of applying to out-of-state schools that offer online degree programs.
 Residents of cities that are not within commuting distance to a campus-based master’s in communication program, such as Broken Arrow, Lawton, or Edmond, may find an online program to be the only option that allows them to complete their degree without relocating.
 Online programs may also be a good option for students who cannot commute to attend classes at an on-campus program.
-Students considering online programs should note that due to state authorizations, some out-of-state schools offering online programs may not be authorized to enroll online students from Oklahoma.
-Prospective applicants should always check with the admissions office of an out-of-state program to ensure it accepts students from their state of residence.
+For more information about online master’s in communication programs, including instruction methods, specialization options, state authorizations, and any on-campus intensive requirements, please reference our Online Masters in Communication Programs page.

 Directory of Master’s in Communication Programs in Oklahoma